zd3nik/XtermBoatSinker/README.md

 Xterm Boat Sinker
 =================

 This is a multi-player battleship game.
 A game requires 2 or more players.
-Each player has a board and set of ships.
+Each player has one board and a set of boats to place on their board.
 The board size, boat count, and boat sizes are the same for all players.
 Before the game starts each player places their boats on their board in locations unknown to the other players.
 Each boat spans 2 or more coordinates on the board.
 The objective of the game is to sink your opponents boats by firing shots at their boards using coordinates to designate the location of your shots.
-If one of your opponent's boats occupies the target coordinate you get a HIT (X), otherwise you get a MISS (0).
+If an opponent's boat occupies a coordinate you shoot at you score a HIT.
 Hits are worth 1 point each.
 Misses are worth 0 points.

 Once a game has started players take turns shooting at each other's boards (you are not allowed to shoot at your own board).
 The game ends when at least one player has obtained the game's point goal.
 By default the point goal is equal to the total number of coordinates a single player's boats can occupy.
 All players get the same number of shots so it is possible for one or more (even all) players to obtain the point goal.
 In other words, it is possible for 2 or more players to tie for first place.

-The game *doesn't* end when all of a players boats are sunk.
-And a player is not disabled when all of their boats are sunk.
-The objective of the game is to get the most hits and all players are provided an equal number of shots regardless of the state of their own boats.
-The challenge of the game is to figure out the location of other player boats based on what coordinates have hits, misses, or have not yet been targeted.
-The player with the best logic (and some luck) will win the most often.
+The game does **not** end when all of a player's boats are sunk.
+Nor does having all of your boats sunk eliminate you from the game.
+The objective of the game is to get the most hits, not to avoid getting sunk - although arranging your boats so they are less likely to get hit helps reduce the amount of points your opponents can get, so place you boats wisely.

 How to start a game
 -------------------

 The server and client binaries produced by this project are console applications compatible with terminal consoles that support VT100 emulation.
-To host a game run the xbs-server binary in a VT100 compatible terminal emulator, such as Xterm.
-Users may then join the game by running the xbs-client binary in a VT100 compatible terminal emulator.
+To host a game run the `xbs-server` binary in a VT100 compatible terminal emulator, such as Xterm.
+Players may then join the game by running the `xbs-client` binary in separate VT100 compatible terminal emulators.

 Run `xbs-server --help` to see a list of command-line options for the server.